Convergence of the Probabilistic Interpretation of Modulus: Convergence of discrete harmonic functions

-where $\lambda := \epsilon \vee \delta$ and $C$ depends only on the analytic quadrilateral $\Omega$.
+where $C$ depends only on the analytic quadrilateral $\Omega$ (i.e.~$C$ depends on $\Omega$ and the boundary arcs $A, \tau_1, B, \tau_2$).
 Note that by assumption $\lambda < \diam(\Omega) =1$.
 In our proof, we will show that this equation holds whenever $0<\lambda < C'$ for some $C'>0$ which depends only on $\Omega$.
 However, since $h_d$ and $h_c$ are both bounded between 0 and 1 (by the discrete and continuous maximum principles), we may adjust the constant $C$ in \eqref{maingoal} so that it holds for all $\l \in (0,1)$.

-Lastly, we note that we will use $C$ to refer to constants that are independent of $\l$ but may depend on the analytic quadrilateral $\Omega$ (i.e.~they depend on $\Omega$ and the boundary arcs $A, \tau_1, B, \tau_2$).
+Lastly, we note that we will use $C$ to refer to constants that are independent of $\l$ but may depend on the analytic quadrilateral $\Omega$.
 The exact value of these constants may change from line to line.
+Further, we will use the notation $D_r(z)$ to mean the closed disk of radius $r$ centered at $z$.